The West and Central Africa region has made impressive gains in recent decades, but still has a long way to go in terms of rural transformation.

 IFAD also supports efforts towards greater financial inclusion and making cashless credit more readily available to smallholders.
 We are also investing in projects that enable smallholder farmers to adapt to climate change.

 Our breadth of experience, in terms of climatic and soil conditions, social organization and market development, makes us the partner of choice for governments, NGOs and local groups keen to achieve long-lasting rural transformation.

-Approximately 500 million people live in West and Central Africa, with the majority living in rural areas as smallholder farmers.
+Approximately 552 million people live in West and Central Africa, the majority living in rural areas as smallholders farmers.